 Add your vegetables.
-I typically add 2 – 3 ribs of celery, 3 largish carrots, and 2 potatoes.
-These are all cut into fairly similar chunks.
+I typically add two – three ribs of celery, three largish carrots, and two potatoes.
+These are all cut into bite-size chunks.
 Add the garlic and remaining broth.
-Turn the heat down to low, add any herbs such as rosemary, cover, and simmer, stirring occasionally until the vegetables are tender.
+Turn the heat down to low, add any herbs such as rosemary, cover, and simmer, occasionally stirring until the vegetables are tender.
 Season to taste with salt and pepper.

 - If you would like to add tomatoes, add them at the very end.

-- A handful or two of frozen vegetables are always a nice addition and add variety.
+- A handful or two of frozen vegetables, think California blend, are always a nice addition and add variety.